ilyvion/website/content/blog/2024/11/12/weight-loss-2024-week-45/index.md

 End calorie target: <Measurement>2116 kcal</Measurement>

 I cheekily ended my last post on a "cliffhanger," but since I alluded to in it several times that I was getting back on track, it should come as a surprise to nobody that it's been a good week for me.

+I mostly finished this blog post yesterday, but due to being incredibly busy all day yesterday I didn't have time to finalize it until this morning, which is why it's coming on Tuesday instead of Monday—the planned day.

 #### Weight